Centralizers of Hamiltonian circle actions on rational ruled surfaces: Homotopy type of Symp(CP2 CP2

 where

-We shall now use this stratification to construct fibrations for the action of equivariant symplectomorphism group $\Symp^{S^1}_{h}(\SSS,\oml)$ on the space $\jsom \cap U_{2s+1}$ of invariant almost complex structures in each stratum.
-We follow the same notation as in \ref{not}.
-The proofs that the following maps are in fact fibrations is exactly the same as the proof given in Section~\ref{section:ActionOnU_2k}.
+We shall now use this stratification to construct fibrations for the action of equivariant symplectomorphism group on each equivariant stratum.
+We follow the same notation as in~\ref{not}.
+The proofs that the following maps are in fact fibrations is exactly the same as the proof given in Section~\ref{section:ActionOnU_2k} and we do not reproduce them.